sanam2405/memecache/README.md

 ```

-A more exhaustive usage and demonstration of the library in shown in the `main.cpp` and `mainthread.cpp` files.
+A more exhaustive usage and demonstration of the library is shown in the `main.cpp` and `mainthread.cpp` files.
+Run the `./main`
+and `./mainthread` executables after building the project for demonstration purpose.

 ### Creating _Custom Cache Eviction Policies_

-To implement a custom cache eviction or cache replacement policy, include the `cache_policy.hpp` header file containing the cache policy interface and subsequently override the `Insert(...)`, `Touch(...)`, `Erase(...)` and `ReplacementCandidate(...)` methods as per the requirements.
+To implement a custom cache eviction or cache replacement policy, include the `cache_policy.hpp` header file containing the _cache policy interface_ and subsequently override the `Insert(...)`, `Touch(...)`, `Erase(...)` and `ReplacementCandidate(...)` methods as per the requirements.

 ```cpp
     /*